rambethina/java/pages/mydoc/mydoc_week_six.md

 }
 ```

-## Assignment
+## Assignment / Mid term project

+You will use all the concepts you learned from week 1-5

 Output formatter.

-1) Output should be surrounded by *
+* Output should be surrounded by *
-2) Key Value pairs should be properly spaced.
+* Key Value pairs should be properly spaced.

 Example
 ```